Frequently Asked Questions

 No, our Payment System can only accept one card number per account.
 If you need to change a card number please call 800.897.1844.

-Yes, feel free to give us a call (we can set-up your payment profile in just a few minutes) or go on-line, download and fax the credit card authorization form.
+Yes, feel free to give us a call and we’ll quickly take your card number – 800-897-1844.
 Card information is fully encrypted and stored on dedicated PCI compliant servers.

 Files can have any profile you wish embedded – sRGB, Adobe98, Prophoto.
 Please note is that files using a profile other than sRGB will not preview correctly in ROES.
 But this only the preview, your files will print as you see them in Photoshop.